-Effective May 31, 2005, the Company entered into a new consulting agreement with Marek Elbaum, PhD, the Company's former President and Chief Science and Technology Officer.
-In consideration of the services as Chief Scientist to be provided, the Company agreed to pay Dr. Elbaum a monthly fee of \$15.
-The term of this agreement extended for a period of two years and was automatically renewable for an additional one year period.
-Dr. Elbaum and the Company entered into an amended agreement effective June 1, 2007.
-Under the terms of the amended agreement, Dr. Elbaum was paid a monthly fee of \$9 through January 2009.
+Effective June 1, 2007, the Company entered into a an amended consulting agreement with Marek Elbaum, PhD, the Company's former President and Chief Science and Technology Officer.
+In consideration of the services as Chief Scientist to be provided, Dr. Elbaum was paid a monthly fee of \$9 through January 2009.
 Dr Elbaum's contract was completed in January 2009.